capnproto/capnproto/doc/cxx.md

 ## Blobs (Text and Data)

-Blobs are manipulated using the classes `capnproto::Text` and `capnproto::Data`.
+Blobs are manipulated using the classes `capnp::Text` and `capnp::Data`.
 These classes are, again, just containers for inner classes `Reader` and `Builder`.
 These classes are iterable and implement `data()`, `size()`, and `operator[]` methods, similar to `std::string`.
 `Builder::operator[]` even returns a reference (unlike with `List<T>`).  `Text::Reader`